coala/coala/docs/Users/Tutorials/Tutorial.rst

     code = "that's checked normally"

     # Ignore LineLengthBear
-    unwrappable_string = "some string that is super-long and would exceed the limit"
+    unwrappable_string = "some string that is long and would exceed the limit"

 You can also skip an area: